 6. Don’t pick your spots.
 This will allow bacteria in and possible secondary infection.
 Also may lead to scarring.

 7. Don’t overuse grainy exfoliators.
-If a manual exfoliator is recommended to you use once a week.
+If a manual exfoliator is recommended to you use it once a week.
 Excessive use will strip the skin and prevent healing.
 Also, let the exfoliator work for you don’t rub it hard into the skin.

 8. Do stop using a new product when your skin becomes tight and red.
-This is a pre-reaction and if you stop it in the early stages you will still be able to to use the product by slowly adding it to your skin routine.
+This is a pre-reaction and if you stop it in the early stages you will still be able to use the product by slowly adding it to your skin routine.
 Contact your therapist for advice.

 10. Do take essential fatty acids.
 These are well documented to help hydrate the surface layer of the skin and reduce sensitivities.
 Good quality fish oil or flax is recommended.

 11. Remember cosmetic products purchased in supermarkets have few active ingredients so are not strong enough to make physical changes to the skin.

 12. There are very few ingredients that absorb into the skin due to the size of the molecule in the ingredient and the fact that your skin is a protective barrier.

 13. All homecare routines should have active ingredients in them usually in the form of a serum.
 The most important is Vitamin A. The rest depends on the skin condition.
 Remember these serums physically improve the skin and maintain health they also prep you for the treatment.
 Without active ingredients in your homecare, your skin will not improve and you will not get the full results from treatment.

 14. Our main focus is not on the upper epidermis layers of the skin but down deeper at the dermis level where all the action takes place.
 The dermis is the layer that thins with age and premature damage, this layer’s well-being is what affects the functions of the upper epidermis.